lndecastro/Teaching_with_AI/TaLwAI/Module3_ClassDesign.md

 ```
 Write a prompt I can give to an LLM at the end of each class to generate a 1-paragraph summary of key takeaways based on notes or transcripts from a session on [Course Topic].
 ```

+### Exercise 6: Create a Class Summary Generator
+**Goal:** Build a reusable summary generator prompt.

+**Steps:**
+1. Copy the summary prompt.
+2. Run it on an example transcript or your own notes.
+3. Ask for three versions: bullet list, student-friendly, expert-level.

 ## 3.7 Updates to Your AI Workspace and Personalized Assistant
 This section summarizes the main updates to your AI Workspace (Project) and Course Personalized Assistant (PA) to ensure both tools evolve consistently as you progress in this program.